 25 August 2023

-Mehdi, Abdelkarim, Jalil, Virgil, Nathaniel all lost an eye.
+Mehdi, Abdelkarim, Jalil, Virgil, Nathaniel each lost an eye.
 Hedi’s skull was smashed.
 Aimène is in a coma.
 Mohamed is dead.
 More than a month after Nahel’s death, French police are still killing and lynching in the service of oppression.

 Hedi’s recent testimony about events on the night of 1–2 July in Marseille—during an uprising in poor neighborhoods following Nahel’s murder—highlights the role of cops in the bourgeois state and exposes the political and media establishment’s propaganda aimed at making the most brutal oppression acceptable in France.
 Hedi recounts how, having been hit by an LBD (blast ball) in the temple, he was then violently set upon by police officers without the slightest pretext: